 - Beware the Nice Ones: Usually she is extremely tolerant to Bykov's antics and sometimes outright insulting jokes.
 But if you press her too hard, she is capable of anger outburst which would scare even Bykov into compliance.
 Not even her son is immune to this.
 Notably, eventually she decided to cut his fundings, forcing him to adapt to "normal Russian doctor's life.
 This turns out to be correct decision, since he eventually grows up from his Spoiled Brat personality into normal man and friend.

 - Embarrassing Last Name: According to Bykov, it's constructed from "Kiss" and "Gach", literally meaning "butt-kissing".

 - Official Couple: With Bykov since season 5.
-Later they get officially married and even have a son together.
+They officially married in season 9, and have a son, Ilya.

 - Poor Communication Kills: Specifically with Bykov.
 They always have troubles to inform each other of something important, either because they avoid specific topics in discussions, trying to pass information in weird and ineffective ways or because they're trying to find cryptic messages where they don't exist.